Torbuntu/Leikr/README.md

 WIP specs:
 screen: 240x160

-Sprites: 1,024.
-4 128x128 sprite sheets (256 sprites per sheet).
-Each sheet gets split into 8x8, 16x16 and 64x64 pixel sprites.
+Sprites: 2,048 max.
+Each sprite gets split into 8x8, 16x16, 32x32 and 64x64 pixel sprites.

 Art: Can load images to be used as backgrounds or however else you wish.

-Maps: .tmx maps loadabled from `Maps` directory. (currently unlimited)
+Maps: .tmx maps loadabled from `Maps` directory. (currently unlimited) Animated tiles supported.

 Audio: .WAV files loaded from `Audio/Sound` and `Audio/Music`  (Limitations TBD)